maaamky2024/TrackMate/docs/index.md

    - Tap **Interactions** → **+ New Interaction**.
    - Enter the person's or group's name.
    - Select the type of interaction you had with them.
-   - Write a note about the interaction that you might want to remnember.
+  - Write a note about the interaction that you might want to remember.
    - Select emotion tags that resonate with how you felt during the interaction.
    - Answer the three reflective questions about the interaction.
    - Save to add it to your interaction history.